 Most phishing attacks still take place over email, but a number of spin-off attacks using other mediums have also been observed.
 Smishing refers to phishing attacks sent via text message (SMS).
 Voice phishing or “vishing” swaps the bogus text for an audio scam, either live or recorded.
 The July 2020 takeover of dozens of high-profile Twitter accounts was possible because of a sophisticated vishing campaign targeting Twitter employees.

 Email Phishing Scam Examples

+Recent phishing attacks have capitalized on trends that took shape during the CoVID-19 pandemic, such as an increase in online shopping.
 It is common for scammers to spoof official-looking emails from retailers like Amazon or Walmart, claiming that you need to enter your credentials or payment information to ensure they can complete your order.
 Links embedded in the email will take you to a genuine-looking landing page to enter your sensitive information.

 The Anatomy of a Phishing Email